fabfuel/prophiler/README.md

 ## Additional setup for Phalcon applications

 ###1.
 Add the profiler to the dependency injection container
-Add the profiler instance to the DI container, that other plugins and adapters can use it accros the application.
+Add the profiler instance to the DI container, that other plugins and adapters can use it across the application.
 This should be done in or after your general DI setup.

 ```php
 $di->setShared('profiler', $profiler);
 ```

 ###2.
 Initialize the plugin manager
 The plugin manager registers all included Phalcon plugins automatically and attaches them to the events manager.
-To make the plugins work properly, ensure the default events manger is attached to your Dispatcher, View and Connection services.
+To make the plugins work properly, make sure that the default events manager is attached to your Dispatcher, View and Connection services.

 ```php
 $pluginManager = new \Fabfuel\Prophiler\Plugin\Manager\Phalcon($profiler);